oveddan/site/content/about/index.md

 title: "About Dan"
 ---

-Dan Oved is a Brooklyn based artist and engineer whose work is a collaboration between human and machine intelligence.
-He open-sourced [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) and [BodyPix](https://medium.com/tensorflow/introducing-bodypix-real-time-person-segmentation-in-the-browser-with-tensorflow-js-f1948126c2a0), machine learning models for perceiving the human form from images and video.
-His work crosses multiple disciplines, from installation to performance to device, and explores themes of algorithmic decision making, real-time sensing machines, and the conflicting objectives between computers and the humans that created them.
+I’m an artist, engineer, and tool-maker creating new forms of live performances, musical instruments, and interactive space.

 {{< image src="images/danoved" >}}

-He is a resident researcher at and graduate of [ITP](https://itp.nyu.edu/) in NYU and works as a Research Engineer at the New York Times, investigating ways that computer vision techniques can reveal information for journalism.
-In the past he has worked with the [Google Creative Lab](https://experiments.withgoogle.com/), and [SYPartners](https://www.sypartners.com/).
+I'm an adjunct, former resident researcher and graduate of [ITP](https://itp.nyu.edu/) in NYU.
+I've worked as a Computer Vision Engineer at the New York Times, and with the [Google Creative Lab](https://experiments.withgoogle.com/), and [SYPartners](https://www.sypartners.com/).

-You can follow him on [twitter](https://twitter.com/oveddan), [github](https://github.com/oveddan), or [instagram.](https://www.instagram.com/stangogh/)
+You can follow me on [twitter](https://twitter.com/oveddan), [github](https://github.com/oveddan), or [instagram.](https://www.instagram.com//)